vedantvakharia/Jarvis/source/content/CIEF/CIEF Overview.md

 - **Major Themes:** Bond’s work is characterized by themes of **nostalgia, nature, and small-town life**.
 He primarily writes for children and young adults, emphasizing human connection with nature.
 - **Key Texts:**
 	- _The Room on the Roof_ (1956): Depicts the life of an orphaned and lonely Eurasian boy called Rusty, winning the John Llewellyn Rhys Prize in 1957.
-	- _A Flight of Pigeons_ (1978): Tells the story of a British family caught in the complications of the Mutiny of 1857.Post-Independence Fiction (1950s-70s).
+	- _A Flight of Pigeons_ (1978): Tells the story of a British family caught in the complications of the Mutiny of 1857.

 ---
 ## Visions of India (Gandhi vs. Nehru)